As parents you are key influencers. Take a look at our top 3 tips to support your child if they are thinking of leaving college.

 Explore the options

 Apprenticeships are a great way to gain qualifications while you work and earn a wage.
-Find out more about apprenticeships, search vacancies and more.
+Search for apprenticeships near you, find out about apprenticeships and apprenticeship levels, and get tips on how to apply.

 Aged 16-19?
 Get training, work experience and paid job opportunities to help you make your own future on your own terms.